ikvk/ecs_pattern/README.rst

     | Works with systems in a given order.

-    | Use the pyecs.SystemManager class to manage systems.
+    | Use the ecs_pattern.SystemManager class to manage systems.

     | *system_manager.start_systems* - initialize systems.
 Call once before the main systems update cycle.